-- 1. Bottles of breast milk must be clearly labeled with the infants name and the date of which the breast milk was expressed and stored in the Nursery refrigerator. - 4.
-When heating bottles, warm only the amount needed. - 5.
-Breast milk given via bottle will be heated by placing the bottle in warm water.
-(Breast milk not to be heated in microwave) - 6.
+- 1. Bottles of breast milk must be clearly labeled with the infants name and the date of which the breast milk was expressed and stored in the Nursery refrigerator. - 5.
+When heating bottles, warm only the amount needed. - 6.
+Breast milk given via bottle will be heated by placing the bottle in the TCC bottle warmer (Breast milk not to be heated in microwave) - 7.
 Educators will discard unused formula after feed.
-(Do not reheat any bottles). - 7.
+(Do not reheat any bottles). - 8.
 Parents should provide adequate milk for the child's attendance.